elsampsa/cutefront/docs/_build/html/_sources/devenvs.rst.txt

 When using this development mode, you'd already have a backend you want to play with.

-A single-shot python wrapper for nginx is provided in directory ``frontend/``, please start it with
+A `simple python wrapper for nginx <https://github.com/elsampsa/cutefront/blob/main/frontend/nginx.py>`_ is provided, start it with

 .. code:: bash